DISABILITY JUSTICE 101

 Care Work: Dreaming Disability Justice

-"Care Work: Dreaming Disability Justice" is a powerful and insightful book that explores the intersections of disability justice, care work, and radical politics.
-Piepzna-Samarasinha also discusses her own experiences as a disabled person of color and the ways in which she has navigated ableism and other forms of oppression.
+"Care Work: Dreaming Disability Justice" is a book by Leah Lakshmi Piepzna-Samarasinha that explores the intersections of disability justice, care work, and radical politics.
+The author writes from her experiences as a disabled person of color.

 COMMUNITY